Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 What should you do after starting your LLC in New Hampshire?

-Once the LLC has been formed, there are a few additional steps to take care of.
+Once the LLC has been formed, there are a few additional steps to take.
 Below is a list of the most common tasks.

 Prepare a New Hampshire LLC Operating Agreement

-The operating agreement is a document that governs the framework of an LLC.
-This document covers items like ownership rights, LLC member responsibilities, how profits and losses are distributed, and more.
+The LLC operating agreement is a document that governs the framework of an LLC.
+It covers items like ownership rights, LLC member responsibilities, how profits and losses are distributed, and more.

 Most states (including New Hampshire) do not require an LLC to have an operating agreement, but it is still worth considering.
 Without an operating agreement: